martoe/gradle-svntools-plugin/docs/SvnTag.md

 Property        | Description | Default value
 --------------- | ----------- | -------------
-svnUrl          | A SVN repository URL that should be tagged.
-This must point to either a trunk, a branch, or a tag.<br>Currently, tags are always created from `HEAD`.<br>If missing, the local `workspaceDir` will be used. |
+svnUrl          | The repository URL that should be tagged.
+This must point to either a trunk, a branch, or a tag.<br>Currently, tags are always created from `HEAD`.<br>If this property is missing, the local workspace will be tagged instead (see `workspaceDir` below). |
-workspaceDir    | Local workspace that should be tagged | `$project.projectDir` tagName         | Name of the SVN tag (required) |
+workspaceDir    | The local workspace that should be tagged.<br>Will only be used if the `svnUrl` property  is missing. | `$project.projectDir` tagName         | The name of the SVN tag (required) |
 replaceExisting | If the tag already exists, delete it first | `false` commitMessage   | A commit message (optional) |
 username        | The SVN username - leave empty if no authentication is required | `$project.svntools.username`